anastasia-zhukova/Diverse_CDCR_datasets/NP4E-prep/README.md

         -> documents (news articles)
    ```
 The dataset contains _one topic_ about bomb, explosion, and kidnap.
 Subtopics report about different events within this topic.

-### Entity coreference
-Since annotation of events was limited to five specific events and the authors didn't annotate event clusters for all
-topics, we parse only entity clusters and save ```event_mentions.json``` as empty list.
-Unlike most CDCR datasets, the events described as a noun phrase, e.g., an attack, is annotated as entity.

-Since the MMAX format didn't provide an extra tag to link coreference chains from the event-releted documents into
-cross-document clusters, so we applied a simple yet reliable heuristic to restore CDCR clusters.
-If at least two non-pronoun mentions or their heads are identical, we merge the chains into clusters.
-We make an exception
-to the chains where there is one ovelap with a proper noun, and merge such cases as well.